You’ll be happier

 You’ll control your weight

-Simple healthy choices such as replacing fizzy drinks and fruit juice with water, eating more vegetables with meals rather than excess carbohydrates, and increasing your intake of protein-rich foods like lean meat, fish and eggs can help maintain a healthy body composition.
+Simple healthy choices such as replacing fizzy drinks and fruit juice with water, eating more vegetables with meals rather than excess carbohydrates, and increasing your intake of protein-rich foods like lean meat, pulses, fish and eggs can help maintain a healthy body composition.

 You’ll eat less